NyaaPantsu/nyaa/README.md

 # LICENSE
 This project is licensed under the MIT License - see the LICENSE.md file for details

+# Contributing

+Use tabs for css and js files.

 # Disclaimer
 We take no legal responsibility for anything this code is used for.
 This is an purely an educational proof of concept.